RUSTING of IRON

 agar.
 Heat gently while stirring until the agar is evenly dispersed throughout

-2) Add about I ml of 0.1 M potassium hexacyanoferrate(IIl) (potassium
+2 Add about I ml of 0.1 M potassium hexacyanoferrate(IIl) (potassium ferricyanide)

-ferricyanide) and I ml of 0.1% phenolphthalein indicator to the agar mixture
+and I ml of 0.1% phenolphthalein indicator to the agar mixture and stir

 place one of them in a Petri dish.

-5) Use a pair of pliers to bend a second nail into a right angle, and
+5 Use a pair of pliers to bend a second nail into a right angle, and then

-6) Wrap a piece of bare copper wire or strip around the third nail in
+6 Wrap a piece of bare copper wire or strip around the third nail in a

 Place the nail and wire flat in the second Petri dish.